 - swoop (v.)

-- 1560s, "to move or walk in a stately manner," apparently from a dialectal survival of Old English swapan "to sweep, brandish, dash," from Proto-Germanic *swaipanan, from PIE root *swei- "to swing, bend, to turn."
-Meaning "pounce upon with a sweeping movement" first recorded 1630s.
+- 1560s, "to move or walk in a stately manner," apparently from a dialectal survival of Old English swapan "to sweep, brandish, dash," from Proto-Germanic *swaip-, from PIE root *swei- (2) "to bend, turn" (see swivel (n.)).
+Meaning "pounce upon with a sweeping movement" first recorded 1630s (see swoop (n.)).
 Spelling with -oo- may have been influenced by Scottish and northern England dialectal soop "to sweep," from Old Norse sopa "to sweep."
 Related: Swooped; swooping.

 - swoop (n.)

 - 1540s, "a blow, stroke," from swoop (v.).
 Meaning "the sudden pouncing of a rapacious bird on its prey" is 1605, from Shakespeare:

 Oh, Hell-Kite!
 All?
 What, All my pretty Chickens, and their Damme, At one fell swoope? ["Macbeth," IV.iii.219]